 What is a Raft Foundation?

-A raft foundation, also called a raft foundation, is essentially a continuous slab resting on the soil that extends over the entire footprint of the building, thereby supporting the building and transferring its weight to the ground.
+A raft foundation, also known as a raft footing foundation, is essentially a continuous slab resting on the soil that extends over the entire footprint of the building, thereby supporting the building and transferring its weight to the ground.

 Types of Foundation

-In general, the foundation of building foundations of bridges and buildings might be divided into two major categories as below.
+In raft in civil engineering, the foundation of building foundations of bridges and buildings might be divided into two major categories as below.